upsidedownlabs/upsidedownlabs.github.io/_sources/kits/diy-neuroscience/basic/index.rst

 **Visualizing the EEG signals**

-Download Backyard Brains' Spike Recorder according to the operating system you are using (Windows, OSX, Linux) from this `link <https://backyardbrains.com/products/spikerecorder>`_.
+Open the Spike Recorder software.
 When the Spike Recorder starts, it will start recording from your microphone.
 To change that, go to the settings by clicking the first icon on the top left corner of the screen, select the COM port on which the Maker UNO is connected and click on connect.

 .. figure:: media/spike-recorder-configurations.*

 Mute the speakers and apply the 50Hz notch filter by clicking on the checkbox as shown in the screenshot above.
-You should set the low band pass filter to 1Hz and high bandpass filter to 40Hz as we are only recording the EEG singnals which range between these frequencies.
+You should set the low band pass filter to 1Hz and high bandpass filter to 40Hz as we are only recording the EEG signals which range between these frequencies.

 Now everything is configured and connected.
 So close the settings window and start recording EEG signals.